-The FNGA's substantive provisions are preceded by an eight-paragraph Preamble that will enter the annual statute book as an integral part of the legislation.
-In recent years statutory preambles seem to be employed more frequently - including in statutes relating to Aboriginal peoples - as a way of establishing a context and rationale for legislation and of underscoring parliamentary intent in enacting it.(29) Preambles are interpretive rather than substantive, and may on occasion be relied upon by courts seeking to resolve ambiguity in the statute they precede.
+The FNGA's substantive provisions were preceded by an eight-paragraph Preamble that would have entered the annual statute book as an integral part of the legislation.
+In recent years, statutory preambles seem to be employed more frequently - including in statutes relating to Aboriginal peoples - as a way of establishing a context and rationale for legislation and of underscoring parliamentary intent in enacting it.(30) Preambles are interpretive rather than substantive, and may on occasion be relied upon by courts seeking to resolve ambiguity in the statute they precede.

-(27) S.C.
+(28) S.C.
 1999, c.
 24. Under this legislation, land-related provisions of the Indian Act cease to apply to signatory First Nations communities that adopt prescribed land codes.
-As of July 2002, 5 of 14 participating communities had done so.
 In March 2002, the Minister announced the FNLMA process would be opened up to enable additional communities to assume land management jurisdiction.
+As of November 2003, 12 communities had ratified land codes.

-(28) Under the Kanesatake Interim Land Base Governance Act, S.C.
+(29) Under the Kanesatake Interim Land Base Governance Act, S.C.
 2001, c.
 8, specified Kanesatake lands are not subject to the Indian Act's reserve provisions, while provisions not related to reserves continue to apply to Kanesatake Mohawks.

-(29) See, for example, the Nunavut Waters and Nunavut Surface Rights Tribunal Act, S.C.
+(30) See, for example, the Nunavut Waters and Nunavut Surface Rights Tribunal Act, S.C.
 2002, c.
 10; the Nisga'a Final Agreement Act, S.C.
 2000, c.
 7; the Canada National Marine Conservation Areas Act, S.C.
 2002, c.
 18; the Federal Law-Civil Law Harmonization Act, No. 1, S.C.
 2001, c.
 4; the Law Commission of Canada Act, S.C.
 1996, c.
 9.

-Noteworthy aspects in the preamble to Bill C-61 include:
+Noteworthy aspects in the preamble to Bill C-7 included:

-- a statement underscoring "broadly held Canadian values" such as "representative democracy, including regular elections by secret ballot".
+- a statement underscoring "broadly held Canadian values" such as "representative democracy, including regular elections by secret ballot."
 It may be noted that over 50% of Indian bands do not fall under the Indian Act's electoral provisions, using "custom" leadership selection processes that may not all involve elections and/or secret voting (par.
 2); - statements relating the absence of governance provisions in the Indian Act, and the need for effective governance tools for bands subject to that Act (par.
-3-4); - statements aimed at stressing that the FNGA is not intended to supersede ongoing processes related to self-government(30) (par.
+3-4); - statements aimed at stressing that the FNGA is not intended to supersede ongoing processes related to self-government(31) (par.
 5-6); - a statement that the exercise of powers under all federal legislation is subject to the Canadian Charter of Rights and Freedoms.
 As the Charter's application to federal legislation is automatic, this statement appears designed to emphasize that the Charter governs band council powers under the FNGA (par.
-8). - C. Interpretation and Purpose (clauses 2-3)
+8). - C. Interpretation and Purpose (Clauses 2-3)

-Clause 2 contains few definitions, providing that words and expressions in Bill C-61 have the same meaning as in the Indian Act unless otherwise indicated.
-Those worth noting include:
+Clause 2 contained relatively few definitions, providing that words and expressions in Bill C-7 had the same meaning as in the Indian Act unless otherwise indicated.
+Those worth noting here include: